 Extended Abstract

-The attention for Lead-cooled Fast Reactor (LFR) technology is growing worldwide thanks to enhanced safety and sustainability performances, potential for economic competitiveness and unique flexibility in terms of plant size and potential applications [1].
-The development programs of lead cooled reactors need affordable and effective instruments for the prediction of thermal-hydraulic (TH) phenomena in the different components of the primary side.
-In addition to the single component simulation, it is necessary to predict the entire system behaviour under nominal and relevant transient conditions.
+The attention for Lead-cooled Fast Reactor (LFR) technology is growing worldwide thanks to enhanced safety and sustainability, potential for economic competitiveness and unique flexibility in terms of plant size and potential applications [1].
+The development programs of lead cooled reactors need affordable and effective tools for the prediction of thermal-hydraulic (TH) phenomena, in particular in the primary side, both at the system and single component level.

-System Thermal Hydraulic (STH) codes such as RELAP5, CATHARE or ATHLET proved to be effective in simulating loop type systems, with a large and consolidated gamma of application, fundamental in the regulatory acceptance procedure of water-cooled reactors.
-One of the main advantages of LFR is the possibility to design the primary side of the reactor collapsing all the components inside the primary vessel.
-In pool facilities three dimensional phenomena are more relevant respect in loops and STH, which are based on 1D component simplification, have difficulties in predicting mixing and thermal stratification in the pool [2].
+System Thermal Hydraulic (STH) codes such as RELAP5, CATHARE or ATHLET proved to be effective for various applications and fundamental in the regulatory acceptance of water-cooled reactors.
+One of the main advantages of LFR is the possibility to design the primary side of the reactor, collapsing all the components inside the primary vessel.
+In pool-type reactors, three dimensional phenomena play a more relevant role with respect to the loops one, typically adopted in water cooled reactors.
+Thus STH, which are based on 1D component simplification, have difficulties in predicting some phenomena, such as the mixing and thermal stratification in the pool [2].

-Computational Fluid Dynamics (CFD) codes resolve the Navier Stokes equations in three-dimensional domain and thus are capable of directly predicting the different phenomena in a pool type facility.
-However, the computational cost of CFD models simulating large domain with satisfactory accuracy could be too high for its implementation in design and optimization procedure
+Computational Fluid Dynamics (CFD) codes resolve the Navier Stokes equations in three-dimensional domain and resulting suitable to reproduce the TH conditions in a pool type facility.
+However, the computational cost of CFD models simulating large domains, with satisfactory accuracy could be too high for its implementation in design and optimization procedure.

 In this work, different approaches devoted to the reduction of computational efforts have been studied.
 The numerical analysis has been carried out on the Fuel Pin Simulator (FPS) of the CIRCE (CIRColazione Eutettoidico) facility located in Italy in the ENEA research centre.
-The FPS consists of 37 electrical pins placed in a wrapped hexagonal lattice with a pitch-to-diameter ratio (p/d) of 1.8, the wrapper edge length is 55.4 mm while the apothem is 48 mm.
+The FPS consists of 37 electrical pins arranged with a wrapped hexagonal lattice with a pitch-to-diameter ratio (p/d) of 1.8, the wrapper edge length is 55.4 mm while the apothem is 48 mm.
 Each pin has an outer diameter of 8.2 mm with an imposed almost uniform heat flux for an active length of 1000 mm, resulting in a crossflow area through the bundle of 6027 mm2 [3].
 Eventually three spacer grids assure the correct position and stability of the pins.

 The results of an experimental campaign carried out in 2015 have been adopted for the validation of the CFD analysis implemented on CFX ANSYS code.
-In the tests the mass flow rate has been varied from forced to natural circulation condition, while the heat power generated in the FPS has been imposed to maintain an axial temperature variation of 80°C.
+In the tests, the mass flow rate has been varied from forced to natural circulation condition, while the heat power generated in the FPS has been imposed to maintain an axial temperature variation of 80°C.

-In the first part of the work, the reference numerical solution has been defined by approaching the problem by means of detailed CFD simulations with resolved boundary layer.
-To avoid errors coming from wrong modelling approach, a comparison between turbulence models has been carried out: the two equations SST k-ω and Standard k-ε model have been selected to analyse the different wall dissipation approach results, and then compared with the BSL RSM to investigate the possible advantages of the seven equation Reynolds stress models.
+In the first part of the work, the reference numerical solution has been defined by approaching the problem by means of a detailed CFD simulation with a resolved boundary layer.
+Firstly, a comparison between turbulence models has been carried out: the two equations SST k-ω and Standard k-ε model have been selected to analyse the results with the two different wall dissipation approaches, and then compared with the BSL RSM to investigate the possible advantages of the seven equation Reynolds stress models.